 What is the correct reading order for The Blade Itself books?

-Use publication order: The Blade Itself, Before They Are Hanged, Last Argument of Kings, then the later books in the order listed above.
+Use release order: The Blade Itself, Before They Are Hanged, Last Argument of Kings, then the rest of the books in the list above.

 Is the audiobook order different from the print order?